-Factor D' is impacted by the transition from a fee-for-service program to a managed care capitation rate program.
+Factor D' is not impacted by the increase in the population.
+However, Factor D' is impacted by the transition from a fee-for-service program to a managed care capitation rate program.
 In the prior waiver period, Factor D' was adjusted due to the transition to managed care.
-In this submission, the post-managed care number of unduplicated participants were increased by 2% each waiver year.
+In this submission, the post-managed care values were increased by 2% each waiver year.
 The increase in the number of unduplicated participants reflects the managed care program's incentive to move individuals from the institutional setting to the HCBS waiver community setting.